 Self-Help Credit Union has developed a business training program for child care providers and trainers called “Child Care Business Basics.”
-This resource is available, upon request, to technical service providers and is currently being offered in training sessions (open to the public) through a partnership between Self-Help, Mountain BizWorks and the Buncombe County Partnership for Children.
+This resource is available, upon request, to technical service providers and is currently being offered in training sessions (open to the public) through a partnership between Self-Help and the Buncombe County Partnership for Children.
 For more information, contact Tara Brown at (828) 239-9231, ext.
 3473 or at firstname.lastname@example.org.

 Buncombe Partnership for Children “invests in the First 2,000 Days of a child’s life — in children ages 0-5, their families, and the early educators who care for and teach them by partnering with local organizations to provide programs that improve the quality of early childhood education; increase access to affordable, high quality early care and education; expand early literacy opportunities; support children’s healthy development and provide family support.”

 Get involved: Contact Amy Barry at (828) 407-2054 or email@example.com.